My mother-in-law was a sweet woman and an excellent cook. This is her recipe.

 Cheese: Notes and Nutritional Information

 Back in Grandma Enie's day, most cooks had to use a metal cheese grater in order to shred cheese.
 My husband says his mother always used sharp Colby cheese.
 I alternate between mozzarella, Colby, and pepper jack.
-Just like the lettuce, I purchase the cheese in a bag, already shredded from the grocery store.
+Just like the lettuce, I purchase the shredded cheese in a bag from the grocery store.

 If you prefer to shred your own lettuce and cheese, that's fine.
 I'm giving you the shortcut version for those who are short on time.
 The nutritional value will differ depending on the brand, but you can count on all cheeses to have protein, calcium, and vitamin D.